-- looking through clothing for concealed weapons,
+- Looking through clothing for concealed weapons

 Due to the long-standing difficulty in generating stable THz sources (THz is faster than traditional electronics and too slow for optical materials), THz applications have been used in a few specially-equipped research labs and have seen limited commercial success.

-Traycer is out to change the THz landscape.
+Traycer is changing the THz landscape.